tastejs/todomvc-app-template/app-readme.md

 ## Implementation

 How was the app created?
+Anything worth sharing about the process of creating the app?
 Any spec violations?

 ## Credit